- Imagine staying in a boutique hotels with world famous monuments around;

 Overnight in Bukhara.

 Breakfast at your hotel.
 Today you will visit some of the most beautiful monuments of Uzbekistan.
-Your day will be full of well-narrated stories, the discovery of the culture and crafts of Bukhara which differs a lot from Khiva.
+Your day will be full of well-narrated stories, and the discovery of the culture and crafts of Bukhara which differs a lot from Khiva.
 The activities of the day:

 The highlight of the day: during the visits, we recommend having a drink on the rooftop of the restaurant Chashmain Mirob which offers a fantastic panoramic view of the architectural complex – Kalon.